At a glance

 Blood pressure medications

-Medication which helps reduce blood pressure, these are usually calcium channel blockers, beta-blockers, ACE inhibitors, and diuretics.
-Norvasc (Amlodipine) is a calcium channel blocker which is the most common medication to treat high blood pressure in cats.
+Calcium channel blockers, beta-blockers, ACE inhibitors, and diuretics to reduce blood pressure.
+Norvasc (Amlodipine) is a calcium channel blocker that is the most common medication to treat high blood pressure in cats.
 Medications won’t cure high blood pressure but will assist in controlling it.

 These medications block the production of stomach acid or neutralise it.
 Pepcid (famotidine), Zantac (ranitidine), Tagamet (cimetidine) and Losec (omeprazole).